-Pneumococcal disease can strike quickly and without warning and the symptoms are not the same for everyone.
-Depending on whether the infection causes pneumonia, blood infection, or meningitis, people may have some combination of the following: abrupt onset of fever, shaking/chills, cough, shortness of breath, chest pain, stiff neck, disorientation, and sensitivity to light.
+Pneumococcal disease can come on quickly and without warning and the symptoms are not the same for everyone.
+Depending on whether the infection causes pneumonia, bloodstream infection, or meningitis, people may have some combination of the following: abrupt onset of fever, shaking/chills, cough, shortness of breath, chest pain, stiff neck, disorientation, and sensitivity to light.

-There are two safe and effective vaccines to protect adults against the most severe complications of pneumococcal disease; a pneumococcal polysaccharide vaccine (PPSV23) and a pneumococcal conjugate vaccine (PCV13).
-Vaccination is effective in preventing the worst outcomes of pneumococcal infection—meningitis and blood infection.
-If vaccinated people get pneumonia, there is some evidence that the case will be less severe.
+There are two safe and effective vaccines recommended to protect adults against pneumococcal disease; a pneumococcal polysaccharide vaccine (PPSV23) and a pneumococcal conjugate vaccine (PCV13).

 Who should be vaccinated against pneumococcal disease?

-● Cochlear implants or cerebro-spinal fluid (CSF) leaks.
+o Cochlear implants or cerebrospinal fluid (CSF) leaks

-- Adults who are living in nursing homes or other long-term care facilities.
+• Residents of nursing homes or other long-term care facilities